ChrstphrHll/npc_gen/students/Ezros Laerdya.md

 # Ezros Laerdya
 ---
 ### Description
-- Elf Cleric from Floating Island
+- Elf Cleric from Beleriand
 - 1st year Exploration student in Fiesn
-- shoulder length straight red hair that's braided, Pale Brown eyes, and Light skin
+- long curly brunette hair that's put up, Pale Brown eyes, and Light skin
 - Is Loving and Monstrous, and has Fame as their ideal

 ### Organizations